-- 1. Grading Area One: Three tests, including the final will be given.
-Together, the three tests will comprise 50% of the final grade.
+- 1. Grading Area One: Two tests, including the final will be given.
+Together, the two tests will comprise 50% of the final grade.
 Unless otherwise advised, tests will consist of multiple choice and true/false questions.
 Students will be tested on assigned readings from the text, other assigned reading, any discussions that take place in the classroom, and videos that the class watches.
 Previous arrangements must be made when it is necessary to miss a test. - 2.
-Grading Area Two: Three written reports and three oral reports are assigned for this course.
+Grading Area Two: Six (6) reports (written or oral) are assigned for this course.
 A topic for each report will be given by the instructor.
-Each written report must be typed, double-spaced, using 12 point font and one-inch margins, and be, at minimum, two full pages in length.
-Research citations for the reports will be required by the instructor.
-Students must submit no less than two research sources for the paper.
-Due dates for the reports will be given by the instructor.
+Each report must be typed, doublespaced, using 12 point font and one-inch margins, and be, at minimum, two full pages in length.
+Research citations for the reports may be required by the instructor.
+If so, students must submit no less than two research sources for the paper.
+Due dates for the papers will be given by the instructor.
 Students that do not submit a written report on the due date without notifying the instructor beforehand will receive a "0" grade.
-Grades on the three oral reports and three written reports will constitute 25% of the final grade. - 3.
+Grades on the six (6) written reports will constitute 25% of the final grade. - 3.
 Grading Area Three: Students are strongly encouraged to read newspapers, periodicals, and professional literature on issues that illustrate the role of government in our daily lives.
 Students will report in class on their reading from newspapers, periodicals, and professional literature publications.
+Due dates for oral presentations and papers will be given by the instructor.
 Further, students will be together in small groups to work on a class project.
-The group oral presentations, the group project, and the student's participation in class discussions will constitute 25% of the final grade.
+The oral presentations, the group project, and the student's participation in class discussions will constitute 25% of the final grade.